cl-czayas/prework-study-guide/README.md

 ## Usage

 Every section in the Bootcamp Prework Study Guide covers a different topic, from HTML, CSS, JavaScript, and Git.
-Tu use this guide, observe the notes in each section.
+To use this guide, observe the notes in each section.
 If you are interested in a suggestion on which topic to review first, open the ChromeDev tools by pressing Command+Option+I (MACOS) or Control+Shift+I (WIN) and you will find a list of the topics studied in the prework and a recommendation on which topic to study first.

 ## Credits